lunayuehuang/Catboost/README.md

+This is a handson designed for Missing data and Categorical Data for UW MSE 544 Big Data and Materials Informatics.
+In this module....

 # Setting up Google Colab Notebook
 ### Say something about data security on Colab like Naomi mentioned

-First, go to https://colab.research.google.com/ and sign in to your google account
+First, go to https://colab.research.google.com/ and sign in to your Google account

 Then, create a new notebook: